utahkn/utahkn.github.io/_posts/2017-09-29-Welcome-to-our-site.md

 ---
 layout: post
-title: Welcome to the UTA HKN page.
+title: Welcome to the UTA HKN page!
 ---
 Here we will post updates about our reviews sessions and other events, so bookmark this page!